coderdojo-japan/coderdojo.jp/README.md

 ### About Source Codes

-The source codes, such as HTML/CSS/JavaScript and Ruby not declared before, **The MIT License (MIT)**.
+The source codes, such as HTML/CSS/JavaScript and Ruby not declared before, are published under **[The MIT License (MIT)](https://opensource.org/licenses/MIT)**.
 Feel free to refer, copy, or share them.
 And contact `info@coderdojo.jp` if you find something unclear.

 Copyright &copy; 2012-2020 [CoderDojo Japan Association](https://coderdojo.jp/)